mrfdev/1MB/Resources/pregeneration.md

 Personally I never delete worlds.
 So pregenning a world can start small.
 Small can be 500x500 but also 5000x5000.
 It all depends on what you can host, what you want to do, how many players you expect to get and what your long term plans are.
 For example, I have a ten year old world that started with very old beta stuff and over time we've expanded it with each version upgrade of Minecraft, so yes, around spawn the chunks are from old world generation but near the world border everything's fresh and new.
 Players in my experience have no issue with this.

+## Additional benefits

+As previously mentioned, the performance on the server improves, places where pregen can benefit your server:

+- Do the work now, to avoid having to do it later.
+- Players moving around, and having a better experience.
+- Overall server performance increase, creating room for fast players.
+- Elytra is a feature in newer versions, chunks will show faster to the player.
+- Trident in the rain with Riptide while wearing Elytra can create super speeds.
+In some situations having a pregen world can actually prevent a server from crawling to a halt.
+- No need in some situations to run a special custom world generator, the chunks are already there, you can technically remove the world generator plugins and save on cpu/ram.
+- No weird old vs new chunk generation due to visited/unvisited chunks (consistency).
+- Variety of world maps for websites look complete, instead of looking weird of having huge chunks of unvisited areas (dynmap, etc).
+- Random teleporting features (BetterRTP, /cmi rt, etc) will have an easier time async loading and preloading chunks.
+This can help keep the tps up and give the player a smooth teleporting experience.

+## Trimming chunks

+Pre-generating a chunk is generally referred to as filling, while removing chunks is called trimming.
+It's important to consider trimming chunks (accidentally) generated outside of the world border.
+This way they're all newly generated for the version of Minecraft you're generating new chunks when you expand the world border.

+So don't forget to trim outside of the old world border first, before expanding the world border and running another fill pregen.

 ## Tricks and Tips

 Uber tip: Backup your whole server, including MYSQL databases etc, before even making any changes to your servers, be it an plugin update, --forceUpgrade run, a world pregen, or just tweaking configuration settings.
 Learn how to make backups, how to confirm they are working backups, how to roll back, etc.